AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Required Car Insurance in Arkansas

-Arkansas isn’t a no auto insurance requirement state; every vehicle lessee or owner needs auto coverage.
+Arkansas’s car insurance laws require every vehicle lessee or owner to have auto coverage.
 Here are the bare minimums required by law.

 • Property damage liability: You’ll need a minimum of $25,000 coverage for property damage liability.
 This covers damages to third parties’ vehicles or property that you or someone else on your policy made while driving your car.